Associate of Science Applied

 Admission Requirements: Applicants must meet the requirements for admission to credit-level coursework established by the college.

-Developmental Requirements: Students who do not place into college-level English will be required to take developmental courses.
+Developmental Requirements: Students who do not place into college-level English on the placement test will be required to take developmental courses.

 It is strongly recommended that developmental education requirements be completed as soon as possible.

-Program Notes: The Associate of Applied Science degree does not take the place of attendance at a basic academy which most police, corrections, or security agencies require to be employed by that agency.
-However, the Administration of Justice curriculum will help prepare one academically for successful completion of an agency or regional academy.
+Program Notes: The Associate of Applied Science degree does not take the place of attendance at a basic academy which most police, corrections, or security agencies require prior to being employed by that agency.
+However, the Administration of Justice curriculum will help prepare one academically for successful completion of an agency academy.

 Although this program is not designed for transfer, agreements with specific institutions may exist.
 Contact the Administration of Justice program head as listed on program webpage.